willkg/everett/docs/configuration.rst

 ..
 Note::

    To use dj-database-url, you'll need to install it separately.
-Everett doesn't require it to be installed.
+Everett doesn't depend on it or require it to be installed.

 django-cache-url
 ----------------

-Everett works great with `django-cache-url <https://github.com/ghickman/django-cache-url>`_.
+Everett works with `django-cache-url <https://pypi.org/project/django-cache-url/>`_.

 For example::